mergen-sergio/DBest/tutorial/18 - Optimization Techniques.md

 When **both filtered columns have indexes**, and the filters are **selective enough**, an efficient strategy is to **intersect the index pointers** before accessing the table.

-IN the exmple below, **Each index processes its respective filter independently:**
+In the eaxample below, **each index processes its respective filter independently:**
    - One index handles the **`cast_order` filter**.
    - Another index handles the **`character_name` filter**.

 **An intersection operator** keeps only the index entries that **satisfy both filters**.
 Finally, a **join with `movie_cast`** retrieves the full row content.
-   -

 <img src="assets/images/opt_filter4.png" alt="Intersecting index pointers" width="750"/>